grow 1 of 4

 Adjective

 Half of your time removing the snow can be spent fighting with the exponentially growing clump of snow on the shovel.
 Kamron Sanders, Better Homes & Gardens, 15 Mar.
 2025 There’s nothing quite as rewarding in gardening as growing a plant from seed.
 Erica Browne Grivas, Better Homes & Gardens, 15 Mar.
-2025 See All Example Sentences for grow
+2025 See All Example Sentences for growing

-Recent Examples of Synonyms for grow
+Recent Examples of Synonyms for growing

 Adjective